 In Dry mode this actor does validate that the array array exists.
 If it does not, a kingpin.actors.rightscale.api.ServerArrayException is thrown.
 Once that has been validated, the dry mode execution simply logs the Alert Spec that it would have created.

+'''

 TODO: Fill this in

 '''

+'''

-class kingpin.actors.rightscale.alerts.Destroy (args, kwargs)
+class kingpin.actors.rightscale.alerts.Destroy(args, kwargs)

-Destroy existing RightScale Alert Specs

 '''